Reviewed by Whitney White, MS CMHC, NCC., LPC

-Another common misconception about schizophrenia is that people who have it are dangerous or violent.
-People with schizophrenia may have thoughts, delusions, or hallucinations that have them believe they are under attack, being watched, or may be harmed, and this can lead to behaviors that may be perceived as violent.
-Statistically anyone with mental illness of any kind is more likely to be a victim of violent crime than to perpetrate one.
+Another common misconception about schizophrenia is that people with it are dangerous or violent.
+People with schizophrenia may have thoughts, delusions, or hallucinations that make them believe they are under attack and be watched, which can lead to behaviors that may be perceived as violent.
+Statistically, anyone with a mental illness of any kind is more likely to be a victim of violent crime than to perpetrate one.

-People may also assume that schizophrenia can’t be helped, but this is false.
-There are many medications, therapy interventions, and other forms of treatment available.
-Overall, many misconceptions about individuals who are schizophrenic are due to not knowing or understanding the facts behind a diagnosis.
+People may also assume that schizophrenia can't be helped, but this is false.
+Many medications, therapy interventions, and other forms of treatment are available.
+Many misconceptions about individuals with schizophrenia are due to not knowing or understanding the facts behind a diagnosis.
 Most people with the illness see their symptoms improve when following their treatment plans to manage their symptoms.

 Does It Appear with Warning Signs?

-Many who ask what is schizophrenia may wonder if there are red flags to recognize if they suspect the disorder.
-A person may have the disorder with symptoms appearing suddenly.
+Many who ask what schizophrenia is may wonder if there are red flags to recognize if they suspect it.
+A person may have the disease with symptoms appearing suddenly.
 Usually, the onset is gradual, but how a person functions may come with warning signs before they have an emotional episode.
 People that know the individual well, such as friends and family, may recognize something is wrong but not know what it is.

 Early signs may include withdrawal or isolation from others.
 A person may be reclusive, emotionless, and unmotivated to do things.
 Their level of engagement in regular activities at work, school, and home decreases or deteriorates.
 They may say things that sound strange, and they may not take care of themselves or their appearance as they used to.
 They look at life with indifference and abandon the things that they used to enjoy.
 Here are other early warning signs to know:

 - Unable to concentrate or lack memory

 - Uses words strangely or makes irrational or odd remarks